Marie-Helene Dalila-Boyle Psychotherapy Therapy in Nature & Breathwork

 Everyone brings their unique way of being into every relationship and I feel that the counselling relationship must reflect this.
 By listening attentively and patiently I can begin to perceive the difficulties from your point of view, and can support you to see things more clearly, possibly from a slightly different angle.
 Psychotherapy is a way of facilitating choice or change, or reducing confusion.

 The key ingredient of my work is to create a safe and respectful space where difficult feelings can be explored in order to promote personal growth and empowerment.
 I offer a creative space including outdoors, if you would like to work in this way.
-This is often appreciated by children as they respond wel to this kind of environment.
 As sometimes words are not enough. some people like to work with images, drawings, movements, dreams, sounds, with the breath and in nature, sand tray, body awareness.

 Counselling and Psychotherapy can be beneficial in situations such as stress, life transitions, crisis, bereavement, loss, relationship, family difficulties, child and adult abuse or trauma.
 I also offer a specialist service working particularly with transitions such as birth, rites of passage, menopause and end of life.